Sofa buying guide

 Who will be using your sofa?
 And how regularly will it be used?
 These are both key considerations that should inform your choice of fabric finish, as different textiles’ properties stand up to different levels of wear and tear; some can be easily cleaned to maintain their look and feel, while others are less hardy.

-Linen – a natural fabric known for its versatility and understated elegance – is a firm favourite at OKA.
+Linen – Known for its versatility and understated elegance, this natural fabric is a firm favourite at OKA.
 While some people point out linen’s tendency to crease, considering it a drawback, we would counter that by saying this charming textural appearance softens and fades as the fabric releases.
 Stonewashed linen has a distressed and more relaxed finish, whereas laundered linen is much finer.
 Most of our linen sofas, as well as all styles in our new custom-made range, Tailored by OKA, feature loose linen covers that can be removed and cleaned – a winner for homes with pets or children.

 Leather - Leather sofas, such as our Marwick and Abbotsford styles, are a timeless choice that promise to get better with age.
 While extra care should be taken to seek out the right cleaning materials (abrasive cleaners are an absolute no-no), leather is a forgiving fabric that develops a characterful patina over time.

 Velvet - While it’s a contemporary and opulent choice that boasts a beautiful depth of colour, there’s no getting around the fact that velvet is a more fragile textile.
 Prone to crushing and bruising, it’s a grown-up choice for a drawing or sitting room, where drinks should be consumed with extra caution!

 Take the time to touch and explore how fabrics behave under different lighting in your home – you can order up to five sample swatches to check them out properly, before making a better-informed decision.